Rough lecture outlines

 For a lot of good info, goto the Core Curriculum.

 ESRI online classes: OK.
-You should have all received an email from ESRI to your CWU account.
-Follow the instructions in setting up an ESRI account (free).
-Once you do this, you should be able to get to the training page - where you can search on the first couple of words of the below courses.
-I found every one on 3/28/18).
+By now, you should all have an esri account.
+If not, see me.
+Log in and head to Support and Services - training.
+Then search courses.
+You should be able to find all of the below with a quick search.
 There will be 9 over the quarter, one due each friday starting week 2.
 Do the class, then the exam.
 To get full credit, you will need to get a 90% or better on the exam.
 Hand in - print an esri screen which shows your name, class name, and grade.
 And if you print a page with multiple grades, be sure to circle the one you are handing in.
-They will be due every friday, starting in week 2.
+The goal here is to quickly introduce you to a few topics we simply don't have time to get to in the GIS classes we offer.
+Note, some run in ArcGIS, others in Pro.
+Pay attention.

 - 3D analysis of surfaces and features using ArcGIS